 A shared experience

-The AR Cloud can be a shared recreation of the physical world that enables us to share experiences, to collaborate and to achieve collective intelligence to exceed our wildest imaginations.
+The Metaverse can be a shared recreation of the physical world that enables us to share experiences, collaborate and achieve collective intelligence to exceed our wildest imaginations.
 Today the internet is a home for more data one could ever consume, but you have to look for it.
-It is the biggest library in the world, but finding what you are looking for is at the same time troublesome, intimidating and most of all, dangerous and unreliable.
+It is the most extensive library in the world, but finding what you are looking for is at the same time troublesome, intimidating, and most of all, dangerous and unreliable.

 Imagine that all the data you could ever need is right in front of you, always, without the need for searching.